purrseus/react-native-xenon/README.md

 ```

 > [!WARNING]
 > `<Xenon.Component />` is enabled by default in all environments, **including production**.
-This could expose sensitive debugging tools to end users, creating potential security risks.
+This could expose sensitive tools to end users, creating potential security risks.
 > To avoid this, make sure to conditionally render the component only in non-production environments.
 For example:
 >
 > ```tsx